HoeenCoder/Cities/README.md

 - [ ] Upgrades
 - [ ] More

+Development is on hold until further notice.
+If your interested in reviving the project, check out our dev chat or open a pull request with changes to add.

 More details are coming soon.
 In the mean time why don't you check out our [Wiki](https://github.com/HoeenCoder/Cities/wiki)?